astrskai/astrsk/packages/design-system/README.md

 ## Customization

-Override CSS variables to customize the theme:
+All components use CSS variables for styling, making it easy to customize the look and feel for your project without modifying component source code.

+### Override Theme Variables

+Simply redefine the CSS variables in your app's global CSS:

 ```css
 :root {